 If elected, Egan will have gained a total 16-year mandate from the people to direct the state in Juneau.
-He was first elected in 1958, lost to Walter J. Hickel in 1958, lost to waiter J. Hickel in 1966, but bounced back to power in 1970.
+He was first elected in 1958, lost to Walter J. Hickel in 1966, but bounced back to power in 1970.
+"Bill," as he is addressed by

 "Bill," as he is addressed by thousands of constituents, can be expected to run on his long-accumulated record.
-And he's certain to use his stay on the job certain to use his stay-on-the-job reputation to greatest advantage, never having demonstrated ambitions outside of state govern-
+And he's certain to use his stay-on-the-job reputation to greatest advantage, never having demonstrated ambitions outside of state government.

-GOVERNOR EGAN .
-May seek own seat Egan recently said he was not surprised at Hickel's decision to run for governor rather than the U. S. Senate because, as Egan put it, after a couple years in the governor's chair, a man can leave it, take another job with-causing too many hard feelings among voters.
-Hickel Seeks Governorship After keeping Alaskans in suspense for many months, and himself under pressure, former Secretary of the Interior and Gov. of Alaska Walter J. Hickel has announced that he will seek once again to become governor of Alaska Hickel was fired from his cabinet post in 1970 by President Richard Nixon after he
+GOVERNOR EGAN May seek own seat

+Egan recently said he was not surprised at Hickel's decision to for governor rather than the run U. S. Senate because, as Egan put it, after a couple years in the governor's chair, a man can leave it, take another job with-causing too many hard feelings among voters.

+Hickel Seeks Governorship

+After keeping Alaskans in After keeping Alaskans in suspense for many months, and himself under pressure, former Secretary of the Interior and Gov. of Alaska Walter J. Hickel has announced that he will seek once again to become governor of Alaska.

-WALTER HICKEL Seeks governorship made public a letter urging the president to listen to the nation's youth.
+Hickel was fired from his cabinet post in 1970 by Presi-Richard Nixon after he dent made public_a letter urging the president to listen to the nation's youth.
 The firing may have been a blessing in disguise because it left the Alaskan untainted by Watergate and lent him a certain prophetic stature.

+WALTER HICKEL Seeks governorship

+prophetic stature.
 Hickel's post-Cabinet book "Who Owns America" was widely acclaimed as authored by an intense individual with his own clear ideas on where America should be going.
-While America should be going.
-While undergoing confirmation hearings for Interior, Hickel was criticized severly for saying he was not "for conservation for conservation's sake.
+While Anicra should be going.
+While undergoing confirmation hear-ings for Interior, Hickel was criticized severly for saying he was not "for conservation for conservation's sake."

 Today, in the midst of the energy crunch, hardly any American waiting in the gas lines would disagree with him.

-Hickel is basing his campaign on the need for new leadership at the top state posts and development of the state's development of the state's natural resources as the key to its future as a national and world resources leader.
-He promises to try to increase Alaska's share of land in state-hood agreements from the current 25 million acres to anywhere up to 103 million acres.
+Hickel is basing his campaign on the need for new leadership at the top state posts and development of the state's natural resources as the key to its future as a national and world resources leader.
+He promises to try to increase promises to try to increase Alaska's share of land jn statehood agreements from the cur-rent 25 million acres to anywhere up to 103 million acres.
 Hickel labeled present state government as negligent in that pursuit.

-Regarding resources, the Anchorage resident said: "The Anchorage resident said: "The world is injuced, and the need is for the basics of life - oil, minerals, fish, timber, and recreation...
+Regarding resources, the Anchorage resident said: "The world is in need, and the need is for the basics of life - oil, min-erals, fish, timber, and recreation . . .
 Alaska has all of these.
-(Hickel made these remarks to the Republican State Convention reportly held in Siths.) recently held in Sitka.)
-Hickel is a wealthy man, having made his financial success in the hotel-construction in- First to Throw Hat for Gov.
+(Hickel made these remarks to the Republican State Convention recently held in Sitka)

+Hickel is a wealthy man, having made his financial success in the hotel-construction industry.

-In the race for the Republican nomination for governor is former Gov. Keith Miller of Anchorage, the first to throw his hat in the ring.
+In the race for the Republi-can nomination for governor is former Gov. Keith Miller of former Gov, Keith Miller of Anchorage, the first to throw his hat in the ring.

 Miller was secretary of State

 SEN. KEITH MILLER Seeks governorship

-Alaska when then Gov. in Alaska when then Gov.

-Walter Hickel was called to

-Washington to accept the job of

-Secretary of the Interior in

-Nixon's first cabinet.
-He is now
+Alaska when then Gov. in in Alaska when then Gov. Walter Hickel was called to Washington to accept the job of Secretary of the Interior in Nixon's first cabinet.
+He is now a state senator.

-As state senator.